Lean manufacturing transforms Wisconsin maker of U.S. Navy warships

 By Andrea Shalal

-MARINETTE, Wis.
-(Reuters) - Big investments, lean manufacturing techniques borrowed from the automotive industry, and a more engaged workforce have revamped the Wisconsin shipyard where Italy’s Fincantieri SpA (FCT.MI) builds the Freedom variant of the U.S. Navy’s coastal warships for prime contractor Lockheed Martin Corp (LMT.N).
+MARINETTE, Wis., Sept 6 (Reuters) - Big investments, lean manufacturing techniques borrowed from the automotive industry, and a more engaged workforce have revamped the Wisconsin shipyard where Italy’s Fincantieri SpA builds the Freedom variant of the U.S. Navy’s coastal warships for prime contractor Lockheed Martin Corp.

 Fincantieri invested $100 million in recent years to transform the 1940s era shipyard into a state-of-the-art facility, where seven LCS ships are now under construction, including three that have already been launched into the river.